sajibsrs/corx-lang/readme.md

 ### 7. Documentation

 ---

+> [!WARNING]
-**Note:** `corx` is currently under development.
+> `corx` is currently under development.
 Its syntax and grammar are being finalized.
 The language design is still in progress, and a compiler has not yet been implemented.